 How do I apply for a TEA designation?

-- Download the request instructions, request form and 2016 or 2017 TEA data files shown at the bottom of this page.
+- Download the request instructions, request form and 2017 TEA data files shown at the bottom of this page.

 - Determine if your project is in a pre-designated TEA location by following the instructions.

 - For areas not pre-designated, follow the request instructions and submit for review.